natintosh/Andela-Community-Learning-Assessment/README.md

 2. Clicking each card should take you to conversion screen.
 3. User can enter an amount to be converted in a base currency
 4. User should get conversion result

+# !IMPORTANT

+Please find updated apk file at the root of the repository